Top 7 Things to do in Cottonwood, Arizona

 Jerome may just be one of the most interesting and unique towns in all of Arizona.
 This ghost town has stories to tell, and it’s a popular day trip from Phoenix.

 This small town is perched near the top of Cleopatra Hill.
 It was once the location of an old copper mine founded in the late 1800s.
-The town that sprung up had quite a reputation for being colorful and you can see reminders now with the House of Joy and Gentleman’s Alley, among others.
+The town that sprung up had quite a reputation for being colorful, and you can see reminders now with the House of Joy and Gentleman’s Alley, among others.

 When the mine closed, the town residents moved out, leaving it as a ghost town.
-A few stayed and it has now built up to several hundred people living there.
+A few stayed, and it has now built up to several hundred people living there.
 It’s a popular place to visit as artists, wineries, and restaurants moved in.
-Now, you can explore the steep switchbacks packed full of interesting places to check out that pay homage to its history.

 Check out this tour of historic Jerome from Sedona.
 And read more about the things to do in Jerome here.